-We offer a great pub menu alongside a splendid a la carte selection.
-We are proud to source and serve a full range of Orkney produce, supporting local growers and manufacturers while ensuring our guests enjoy both the quality and provanence of the islands' fare.
+We are proud to source and serve a full range of Orkney produce, supporting local growers and manufacturers while ensuring our guests enjoy both the quality and provenance of the islands' fare.

 Our meats are sourced from award winning local butcher E Flett & Son, who themselves buy locally grown beef, lamb and pork.